Skip to Main Content

 Bottom line

-Investing in individual junk bonds is not for the average investor, but a junk bond fund can work for many investors, offering diversified exposure to them.
+Investing in individual junk bonds probably won’t appeal to the average person, but a junk bond fund can work for many investors, offering diversified exposure.
 Even still, before investing in junk bonds, it’s important to understand the risks and weigh them against the potential benefits.